PIYUSHgoyal16/Stress-Ng/assignment.md

 Bitfields are used to use memory efficiently when we know that the value of a field will always remain in a small range, by specifying the number of bits to be used by the field.

-The values a signed integer can take having n bits ranges from 0 to 2^n - 1.
+The values a unsigned integer can take having n bits ranges from 0 to 2^n - 1.

 However in case of signed integer the first bit is used for sign determination.
 Hence the range of values for a signed integer having n bits will be - (2 ^ (n-1)) to 2 ^ (n-1) - 1.